Navigate This Post

 Agencies, Departments, and Military Units

-If you are fortunate enough to advance to the level where are you are asked to provide training to an agency, department, or military unit, you will need to be able to teach them to master the guns that were chosen for them.
+If you are fortunate enough to advance to the level where are you are asked to provide training to an agency, department, or military unit, you will need to be able to teach them to master the guns chosen for them.

 The department or unit is not going to buy 10,000 of your favorite gun so it is easier for you to teach their people.
 Striker-fire, traditional double-action with decocker and safeties, single action pistols, even double-action revolvers are all fair game.